 Document Notarization and its Importance in UAE

 The notarization process in UAE for documents convert private, personal, or business documents into a legal document.
-The contract’s clauses are enforceable as soon as the contract is notarized as it is strong proof of the authenticity of a document.
-But, basic requirements also have to be observed with the document notarization process.
+The contract’s clauses are enforceable after the notarization as it is a strong proof of the authenticity of a document.
+But there are certain requirements for the document notarization process.

-Take note: Only a notarized document in UAE will be considered as admissible in court as tangible proof.
+Take note: UAE Courts will only consider a notarized document as tangible proof.
 Document notarization is also the way in which business entities utilize in preventing fraud with legal documents and business agreements.
-Among the documents that are to be notarized in UAE include medical documents, affidavits, wills and trusts, deeds, powers of attorney, and sworn statements.

 As per UAE legislation, a document shall be considered valid if an acknowledgment was made before an officer or notary public in Dubai/UAE.
-A public notary in Dubai will take the acknowledgment and certify that the person is known to the officer and is the same individual that executed the signing.
+A public notary in Dubai will make sure that the person is known to the officer and is the same individual that executed the signing.
 A notary public in Dubai also has to acknowledge that the signing was done in the free will of the signatory.
 A certificate will be provided with the official seal of the notary public if the law requires keeping a seal.
 Otherwise, a certificate provided by a notary public shall so state.

 Some documents can’t be enforced legally in UAE if they do not have notarization.
 This is to protect concerned parties from fraud.
-Public notaries in UAE ensure that those people who sign documents are the actual ones that are named on documents and they are not forced in signing against their will.
+Public notaries in UAE ensure that people willingly signed the document and were not forced to do so.
 Legal documents, typically, require the official seal or signature of a public notary.

 - Wills, deeds, trusts – These are the common types of documents that require a public notary to witness the signing of the documents.
 These documents often involve the transfer of assets from one person to different parties.

 - Medical documents – These are the documents that also have to be notarized.
-The documents explain the types of treatments which are medical-related that a party wishes in having or not having.
+The documents explain the types of medical treatments that a party wishes to have.
 Medical documents provide detailed instructions with respect to the medical/health care that a person wants when he or she is no longer able to express what he or she wants.
 In order to prevent any disputes between friends and family members, the doctors abide to the wishes of a patient which are in medical documents.

 - Power of attorney – POA is another document that has to be duly notarized and attested.
 Powers of attorney provide a person in acting on behalf of another person that has assigned authority or powers.
-A power of attorney is often given to perform certain tasks in a specified duration or amount of time.
+A power of attorney is given for a specific duration to perform certain tasks.
 To be considered acceptable and legal by courts of law and financial institutions, powers of attorney are to be notarized.

 If you want to know more about document notarization in UAE, read the frequently asked questions below and/or call us here in Notary Public Dubai to have a quick chat with our team!